Avalors/RISC-V-Team2/docs/personal_statements/antoine_statement.md

 	- Adds the current counter value to the sum (s1 = s1 + s0)
 	- Increments the counter
 	- Jumps back to loop start

+### As repo master

+I got to write the team statements for:
+	- lab 4
+ 	- single cycle
+  	- cache
+   	- branch prediction

+I also designed the entire README, organised the repo, took care of the team logbook and regularly updated it.

 ## What I learned
 - Using learning materials correctly: "Digital Design and Computer Architecture", online courses, videos, lecture slides...